This morning I received a mail from one of PMESN readers, KJ.

 - Stage 3: Choose Study Resources that suit YOUR needs

-- Stage 4: Let us experience of successful PMP students refine your Study Approach!
+- Stage 4: Use the experience of other PMPs to refine your Study Approach!

 For each of these stages I shall specify exactly what to focus on, and provide with tools and resources to fulfil the aim.
 At the ene of this exercise you should have pretty much everything you will ever need to prepare for PMP with ease and pass without any stress.